carsong24/cs2serverAdminPanel/README.md

   - using workshop maps - "host_workshop_map mapid"

 --------------------------
+Using Workshop Maps

+  - For workshop maps you use frequently you can add them to the workshop map list in the index.tsx file.

   - workshop map ids can be found at the end of the link to a workshop item
   - ie: https://steamcommunity.com/sharedfiles/filedetails/?id=3289507717